Go Back Up

 1. Personalized health benefits

-Health benefits are one of the most popular employee perks, and for a good reason.
-Supporting your employees’ health helps them be more productive at work while also reducing how often they are out sick.
+Health benefits are among the most popular employee perks, and for good reason.
+Supporting your employees' health helps them be more productive at work while also reducing the number of times they are out sick.
+PeopleKeep's 2024 Employee Benefits Survey found that 92% of employees consider health benefits important.

 Personalized health benefits allow employees to use their benefits on the medical expenses that matter most to them.
 This allows them to address their individual needs, which can differ based on gender, sexual orientation, race and ethnicity, location, and age.